Commonly asked DBMS interview questions

-Following is join query that shows names of students enrolled in different courseIDs.
+Following is a join query that shows the names of students enrolled in different courseIDs.

 SELECT StudentCourse.CourseID, Student.StudentName FROM StudentCourse INNER JOIN Student ON StudentCourse.EnrollNo = Student.EnrollNo ORDER BY StudentCourse.CourseID;

-Ans: A view is a virtual table based on the result-set of an SQL statement.
-We can create using create view syntax.
+A view is a virtual table based on the result-set of an SQL statement.
+We can create it using create view syntax.

 CREATE VIEW view_name AS SELECT column_name(s) FROM table_name WHERE condition